bcrowe/growl/README.md

 $Growl->setOptions([
 		'title' => 'Hello World',
+		'message' => 'How are you doing?',
-		'message' => 'Sup bro?!
-I\'m all the way turnt up!', 'sticky' => true
+		'sticky' => true
 	])->buildCommand();